tddschn/questdb-rest/README.md

 # yes, this command is installed if you install the Python package
 $ qdb-table-names --help

-Usage: qdb-table-names [--uuid] [regex]
+Usage: qdb-table-names [-u|--uuid] [-U|--no-uuid] [regex]

 Get a list of table names from QuestDB.
 If you provide a regex, only tables whose name matches will be returned.
-If you pass --uuid, only tables whose name contains a UUID-4 (dash or underscore) will be returned.
-You can combine --uuid and regex to apply both filters.
+-u, --uuid      Only tables containing a UUID-4 in their name -U, --no-uuid   Only tables NOT containing a UUID-4 in their name You may combine either UUID flag with an additional regex, but -u and -U are mutually exclusive.

 OPTIONS:
   -h, --help     Show this help message and exit
-  --uuid        Match only tables containing a UUID-4 in their name
+  -u, --uuid     Match only tables containing a UUID-4 in their name -U, --no-uuid  Match only tables NOT containing a UUID-4 in their name

 EXAMPLES:
   # list all table names
   qdb-table-names

   # list only tables containing a UUID-4
+  qdb-table-names -u

+  # list only tables NOT containing a UUID-4
-  qdb-table-names --uuid
+  qdb-table-names -U

   # list only tables starting with "equities_"
   qdb-table-names equities_

-  # list only tables starting with "equities_" that also contain a UUID-4
+  # combine regex and UUID-flag
+  qdb-table-names -u equities_
-  qdb-table-names --uuid equities_
+  qdb-table-names -U equities_
 ```

 ### Piping query or table names from stdin